 Welcome to 6PH!

-We are sure that the Year Sixes are looking forward to being the oldest and wisest in the school and are ready to make the most of their final year at The Batt.
+We are sure that the Year Sixes are enjoying being the oldest and wisest in the school and are ready to make the most of their final year at The Batt.

 Already this term in science, the class have been enthusiastically investigating the topic of Light.
 Each lesson starts with the BIG QUESTION where the class investigate and explore through the process of MODELLING.
 For example, when the class were given the big question of ‘How do we see?’ they were given a torch, shoebox and scissors to create a model to demonstrate the answer to this question.
-Their explanations were recorded by the children in an app called SEESAW and you are able to see these videos via our school home link HOMEROOM.
+Their explanations were recorded by the children in an app called SEESAW.

 During the Spring term we will be exploring the science behind a range of ‘quick, fun science experiments’.
 Already we have explored how we can make ‘raisins dance’.
 All of these experiments can be carried out a home as many of the resources will be in your kitchen cupboards!
 Let your children be the ‘Chief Science Explainer’ at home.
 See the explanations below to understand the science behind the magic.